mendersoftware/mender-docs/01.Getting-started/02.Create-a-test-environment/docs.md

     category: docs
 ---

 !!
-This tutorial should only used in an internal environment (e.g. on your workstation) for testing purposes.
-Several important security features need to be implemented before using the Mender server in production, including random generation of keys, user authentication for managing deployments and more.
+This tutorial should only be used in an internal environment (e.g. on your workstation) for testing purposes.
+Several important security features need to be implemented before using the Mender server in production, including random generation of keys, user authentication for managing deployments, and more.

 Mender consists of a [server and updater client](../../Architecture/overview).
 The Mender server is using the microservices design pattern, meaning that